 In addition to the vast array of Lakeland Dining offerings, the Muskie Grill serves up more than 50 fast-food options such as burgers and sandwiches.
 The Daily Grind, a popular campus hangout, sells coffee, lattes, smoothies and other beverages.
 Brand new to the Daily Grind is the Daily Scoop, which serves various imaginative flavors of ice cream in a cone or cup.

 “We don’t bring anything subpar to the table,” says Mark.
 “The benchmark we have set here is much higher than at most colleges.
 I don’t know of too many that offer the quality and variety we do.”

 Listed below are just some of the most popular meals created by the student-centric Lakeland Dining staff:

-Lakeland College's Award-Winning Dining Services offers a wide selection of meal plans as well as lots and lots of really great food!
-The meal plans, in descending order of price, are the Blue, Gold, Platinum, Sapphire, and Diamond.
-Each offers a selected number of meals which can be eaten in Blue & Gold Dining, Flex Meals, and Muskie Money.
-You will notice that as the number of Blue & Gold Dining meals decreases, a larger portion of the cost of the plan shifts toward Muskie Money.
+Lakeland College's Award-Winning Dining Services offers a wide selection of meal plans as well as a large and verse selection of food!
+The meal plans, in descending order are, 200, 150, 100, 75, and Commuter.
+Each meal plan consists of Lakeland Dining Meals, Flex Meals, and Muskie Money.
+You will notice that as the number of Lakeland Dining/Flex meals decreases, the included Muskie Money increases.
+Once you have selected a Lakeland College Meal Plan, it will automatically be loaded into your One Card Account and used through your Campus Card.
 But first, let's define the terms:

-Blue & Gold Dining Meals and Flex Meals left over at the end of each semester do not carry over to the next semester.
-Muskie Money left over Fall Semester will carry over to Spring Semester and May Term, but are forfeit at the end of May Term.
-Based on the Spring Semester meal plan, a pro-rated number of meals is automatically entered into the student's account for those attending May Term classes.
+Lakeland Dining Meals and Flex Meals left over at the end of each semester do not carry over to the next semester.
+Muskie Money left over from Fall Semester or Spring Semester will carry over through May Term, but are forfeit at the end of May Term.
+Based on the Spring Semester meal plan, a pro-rated number of meals only is automatically entered into the student's account for those attending May Term classes.

 All resident students are required to purchase a meal plan.